-Supplementary Explanations Early Notification of General Shareholder Meeting In order to ensure that shareholders have sufficient time to consider the proposals for the general meeting of shareholders, we sent out the convocation notice for the 161st Ordinary General Meeting of Shareholders on June 5, 2023, three days before the statutory deadline.
-In addition, in accordance with the provisions of Electronic Provisions Measures stipulated in the Companies Act, we have posted documents related to the General Meeting of Shareholders on the websites of the Company and the Tokyo Stock Exchange, etc. on May 25, 2023.
+Supplementary Explanations Early Notification of General Shareholder Meeting In order to ensure that shareholders have sufficient time to consider the proposals for the general meeting of shareholders, we sent out the convocation notice for the 162nd Ordinary General Meeting of Shareholders on June 4, 2024, three days before the statutory deadline.
+In addition, in accordance with the provisions of Electronic Provisions Measures stipulated in the Companies Act, we have posted documents related to the General Meeting of Shareholders on the websites of the Company and the Tokyo Stock Exchange, etc. on May 24, 2024.
 Scheduling AGMs Avoiding the Peak Day We have been striving to avoid holding the Annual General Meeting of Shareholders on peak days since 2000.
 Allowing Electronic Exercise of Voting Rights We have introduced electronic exercise of voting rights since the Annual General Meeting of Shareholders in June 2007.
 We have also introduced exercise of voting rights by QR code on smartphone since the Annual General Meeting of Shareholders in June 2019.
 Participation in Electronic Voting Platform and Other Efforts to Enhance the Voting Environment for Institutional Investors We have been participating in electronic voting platform since the Annual General Meeting of Shareholders in June 2010.
 Providing Convocation Notice in English We provide convocation notices in English on the websites of the Company and the Tokyo Stock Exchange as well as on the electronic voting platform for institutional investors.
 Other We have introduced visual materials (business reports using PowerPoint) at the Annual General Meetings of Shareholders.
-We also aim to make the Annual General Meeting of Shareholders IR-oriented by holding a social gathering for shareholders after the Annual General Meeting every year as a place of communication between shareholders and the management as well as between shareholders.
+Additionally, starting with the 162nd Ordinary General Meeting of Shareholders held in June, 2024, we have introduced a system to receive advance questions from shareholders through the website "General Meeting Portal".
+We also aim to make the Annual General Meeting of Shareholders IRoriented by holding a social gathering for shareholders after the Annual General Meeting every year as a place of communication between shareholders and the management as well as between shareholders.
 The general meeting of shareholders will be streamed on demand, and we will provide an environment where you can watch it on our website.